yorknouse/website/Readme.md

 ## Repo Structure

-Firstly, an apology.
+~~Firstly, an apology.
 This repo was, in its early life, a 3-year labour of love of over 580 commits just trying to keep up with Nouse as the society grew and its needs developed.
 There are no tests or migrations and documentation is limited.
 Code quality and style varies as the project grew alongside its creators skill set.
-No linting is provided or used.
+No linting is provided or used.~~

+Actually *firstly*, an apology.
+This repo is still in somewhat early development but is getting there in maturity.
+This is a 5 (almost 6)
+year labour ot love of over 1,300 commits just trying to keep up with Nouse as the society grew and its needs developed.
+There are very few tests and documentation is fragmented if even there in the first place.
+Linting has been a project to put in for some semblance of consistency but oh wow it has been a struggle (coming from a current alum who is still dedicating their time to helping out).
+For ease of development for future developers we are moving away from PHP as a language for easier to learn languages like TypeScript.
+**Assume all documentation below is incorrect and wrong** and I will be doing more work to improve future developers' experience as I have spent an ungodly number of hours just trying to understand the structure and trying to get dev working.

 For performance reasons, the site does not use a router, and instead leaves routing to Apache.
-Caddy sits in front of appache to termiate SSL and do some reverse proxying.
+Caddy sits in front of apache to terminate SSL and do some reverse proxying.
 The project is structured around three directories within /html:

 admin - The "backend" edit dashboard common - (not publicly accessible) Classes, Functions & Templates shared by both other directories